-Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended November 30, 2003

-□ Transition Report pursuant to 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period to

-Commission File Number 000-50298

-IGUANA VENTURES LTD.

-(Exact name of small Business Issuer as specified in its charter)

-Nevada

-98-0376008 (IRS Employer Identification No.)

-(State or other jurisdiction of incorporation or organization)

-Suite 1400, 1500 West Georgia Street.
-Vancouver, B.C., Canada

-(Address of principal executive offices)

-Issuer's telephone number, including area code:

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-State the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 10,554,000 Shares of \$0.001 par value Common Stock outstanding as of January 20, 2004.

-V6G 2Z6 (Zip Code)
+☑ Quarterly Report Pursuant To Section 13 Or 15(d) Of The Securities Exchange Act Of 1934 For the quarterly period ende d February 29, 2004 ☐ Transition Report Under Section 13 Or 15(D) Of The Securities Exchange Act Of 1934 For the transition period from to COMMISSION FILE NU MBER 000-50298 IGUANA VENTO (Name of small business is NEVADA 98-0376008 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) Suite 1400, 1500 West Georgia Street Vancouver, B.C., Canada (Address of principal executive offices) V6G 2Z6 (Zip Code) (604) 760-2112 Issuer's telephone number None Former name, former address and former fis scal year, if changed since last report Check whether the issuer (1) filed all reports required to be filed by months (or for such shorter period that the registrant was required requirements for the past 90 cm.) to file such reports), and (2) has been subject to such filing State the number of shares outstanding of each of the issuer's classes of shares of Common Stock with a par value o \$0.001 Transitional Small Business Disclosure Fo rmat (check one): Yes □ No 🗵

+PART 1 - FINANCIAL INFORMATION

+ITEM 1.
+FINANCIAL STATEMENTS.